Jayaramvenkatanarayanan/sample-TradeAPI/README.md

 ### Prerequisites

-please install node server in your local machine and mongoDB (version 4.0.2) for mongodb GUI tool install Robomongo and API test Insomina rest client
+please install node server in your local machine and mongoDB (version 4.0.2) for mongodb GUI tool install Robomongo and API test Insomina rest client.

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running.

-install API server and swagger npm package  using below command ( inside apiserver and swagger folders)
+install API server and swagger npm package  using below command ( inside apiserver and swagger folders).

 ```
 npm i --save